Step by step instructions for your agency on how to use the All-of-Government (AoG) talent acquisition services contract.

 Contact us first if you have to go off-panel.

-A TSO is a contractual requirement and must be agreed by both parties.
-If you do not use a TSO then you expose your agency and providers to avoidable risks.
-You should try to agree to the TSO as soon as possible.
-Other documentation, like job descriptions, that are generated as part of the delivery of services can be referenced in, or attached to, the TSO as appendices.
+A TSO is a contractual requirement and must be agreed to by both the provider and the agency.
+If you do not use a TSO, you expose your agency and providers to avoidable risks.
+You should agree to the TSO before the work starts.

 Before starting a TSO, brief your shortlisted providers and make sure they clearly understand your needs.
 It is important all providers are given the same information in the briefing.